nus-cs2103-AY2122S2/ip/docs/README.md

 ## Syntaxes of Commands

 You can view this by typing `help` to Enkel.
+All keywords must be lowercase.

 **To add a task:**
 1. `todo <description>`